John Allen Paulos

-John Allen Paulos (born July 4, 1945) is an American professor of mathematics at Temple University in Philadelphia, Pennsylvania.
-He has gained fame as a writer and speaker on mathematics and the importance of mathematical literacy.
-Paulos writes about many subjects, especially of the dangers of mathematical innumeracy; that is, the layperson's misconceptions about numbers, probability, and logic.
+John Allen Paulos (born July 4, 1945) is an American professor of mathematics at Temple University in Philadelphia, Pennsylvania, a writer and speaker on mathematics and the importance of mathematical literacy.
+He writes about the dangers of mathematical innumeracy, ie the layperson's misconceptions about numbers, probability, and logic.

 Early life

 Paulos was born in Denver, Colorado and grew up in Chicago, Illinois and Milwaukee, Wisconsin, where he attended high school.
 After his Bachelor of Mathematics at University of Wisconsin (1967) and his Master of Science at University of Washington (1968), he received his PhD in mathematics from the University of Wisconsin–Madison (1974).
 In an interview he described himself as lifelong skeptic.
 He volunteered for the Peace Corps in the seventies.

 Career

 Mathematics is no more computation than literature is typing.